cmit7345/cmit7345/README.md

 Analytics Engineer at BINK
 --------------------------

 I work in the Data Product team to manage our data warehouse and create ELT pipelines to analytics dashboards.
-Tech Stack: Python DBT Snowflake Tableau Prefect Airbyte
+For this I use Python, DBT, Snowflake, Tableau, Prefect, and Airbyte.

 *   🌍  I'm based in Ascot, Berkshire.
 *   ✉️  You can contact me at [cmitchell@bink.com](mailto:cmitchell@bink.com)